gonchigars/Interviewprep/FrontEnd.md

 1. **What is React and why is it used?**
    - React is a JavaScript library for building user interfaces, especially for single-page applications.
 It allows developers to create reusable UI components that manage their own state, improving code reusability and performance.

-2. **Explain the difference between functional and class components in React.**
-   - Functional components are stateless, simpler, and primarily used for presentational purposes.
-Class components can manage state and lifecycle methods but have been largely replaced by functional components with Hooks, which add state and lifecycle functionality.

 3. **What is JSX?**
    - JSX is a syntax extension for JavaScript that looks similar to HTML.
 It is used with React to describe UI components.
 JSX allows you to write HTML-like code in JavaScript that gets transpiled to React.createElement calls.